marigold-dev/training-dapp-2/README.md

 > Very often, the second contract is named `oracle` because genrally its storage is updated by offchain scheduler and other onchain contract are fetching information from it

-Edit the file pokeGame.jsligo, starting with the main function and some types to (re)define :
+Edit the file `pokeGame.jsligo`, starting with the main function and some types to (re)define :

 ```ligolang
 type returned_feedback = [address, string]; //address that gives feedback and a string message